Sunrise-Technologies-Enterprise/remote-mcp-apim-appservice-dotnet/README.md

 This is a [sequence diagram](infra/app/apim-oauth/diagrams/diagrams.md) to understand the flow.

+## Pre-reqs (sunrise)

+- Update main.bicep parameters to conform to naming schema for project (see lines 18 through 43)
+- Wipe out .azure if redeploying

+* environmentName and location specifically
+* crypto script and managed identity can be deleted after deployment

+## Post deployment
+-- apimGenCryptoValues and managed identity can be deleted afterwards

 ## Deploy Remote MCP Server to Azure

 Run this [azd](https://aka.ms/azd) command to provision the api management service, web app(with code) and all other required Azure resources